 - Completed application for admission to the MS in Mental Health Counseling Program Official transcripts of all undergraduate and graduate work

 - Two letters of recommendation from professors or employers

 - Admission interview with MHC faculty

 International students must meet additional criteria, including the following TOEFL scores: paper exam = 550; computer exam= 213; Internet exam= 80.
 Students taking the IELTS English (Cambridge) exams must pass with a broad band score of 6.5.
-Students must also have their overseas documents evaluated by AACRAO International or WES (World Education Services).
-Preference is given to applicants who have work or volunteer experience in activities related to counseling
+Students must also have their overseas documents evaluated by an evaluation service that is a NACES member.
+Preference is given to applicants who have work or volunteer experience in activities related to counseling.